arunb0405/Rest-Assured/README.md

 To run the tests in local / CI,
 1.) git clone https://github.com/arunb0405/rest-assured.git
-2.) cd rest-assured-bdd
+2.) cd rest-assured
 3.)
 Configure 'MaxTestVal' in testngRunner.xml before running test and change the content text to any desired values By default, a value is given.
 4.) mvn clean install test (from command line)
 5.)
-The Test NG Emailable report is generated in "rest-assured-bdd\target\surefire-reports\emailable-report.html"
+The Test NG Emailable report is generated in "rest-assured\target\surefire-reports\emailable-report.html"

 Run the tests from IntelliJ -> Right-click and run the Test NG runner file.